biobricks-ai/chemharmony/README.md

-# chemharmony - aggregating a large scale chemical activity store
+# chemharmony - a large scale chemical activity store
 Chemharmony harmonizes some simple chemical properties.

 It reduces databases into three tables: